Paragraphs

 Text for Teaser and Metatags

-Four work packages (WP) including A wide range of marine litter mitigation activities were carried out under PROMAR.
+Four work packages (WP) including a wide range of marine litter mitigation activities were carried out under PROMAR.
 The project team, in coordination with local authorities, initiated a monitoring system for waste streams (WP I), tested and replicated Circular Economy solutions (WP II), raised awareness of the litter problem among stakeholders (WP III), and finally promoted the concept of EPR at a national and regional level and supported a policy dialogue on the issue (WP IV).

 Learn more